blackSquare225/RdD/README.md

 cd RdD
 ```

-### Step 2: Install Snakemake and Set Up the Mamba Environment
+### Step 2: Install Snakemake and Set Up the mamba environment

 We recommend using Mamba for installing Snakemake as it is faster than Conda.
 First, install Mamba (if not installed) working on base enviroment: